-- o John Paul II IT and Leadership Training Academy - o Mother Teresa Children's Centre - Tailoring and Knitwear, training courses and social enterprises - BeeBikes, a social enterprise selling bikes donated from the UK - Beebooks, a small shop in Chilomoni selling books donated from the UK - Torrent Computer Rentals- a social enterprise renting computers to organisations - Torrent Plant and Vehicle Hire- a social enterprise renting lorries, JCB'S and Land Rovers to organisations throughout Malawi - Construction projects- both to build local infrastructure and increase Beehive facilities
+- John Paul II IT and Leadership Training Institute - Mother Teresa Children's Centre - Tailoring training courses and social enterprises - BeeBikes, a social enterprise selling bikes donated from the UK - Beebooks, a small shop in Chilomoni selling books donated from the UK - Torrent Computer Rentals- a social enterprise renting computers to organisations - Torrent Plant and Vehicle Hire- a social enterprise renting JCB'S to organisations throughout Malawi, this is Beehive's principle income generator. - Beetech- an IT based social enterprise providing jobs to learners from JPII on a "learn and earn" scheme - Cycle of Good (Malawi) providing goods made in Malawi from recycled materials which are then sold in the UK to provide further income. - Construction projects- both to build local infrastructure and expand Beehive facilities